 Recycle More – this area has been designed for teachers and pupils to use, to be carried out at school or at home.
 A variety of “rubbish” science experiments, resources for using in English or Maths classes and activities to get children thinking.
 Activities are aged appropriately and by school age; primary and secondary.

-How to run a whole school litter campaign guide – this 89-page pack has been designed for use by both teachers and pupils in primary schools, and contains a variety of useful information, resources, lesson ideas, curriculum links and practical suggestions about how you can raise awareness and tackle the issue of litter in your school and local area.
+How to run a whole school litter campaign guide – an external site with an 89-page pack that has been designed for use by both teachers and pupils in primary schools, and contains a variety of useful information, resources, lesson ideas, curriculum links and practical suggestions about how you can raise awareness and tackle the issue of litter in your school and local area.

 Plastic Free Schools – this ground-breaking programme equips and empowers young activists with the tools to create positive, lasting environmental change.
 Created to hit key curriculum targets from KS1 – KS3, the packs guide students through the plastic free school’s process in an easy to understand, purposeful and fun way!